 Grant-related enquiries should be sent to firstname.lastname@example.org.
 Enquiries may also be directed to Fund Officer Taija Tuominen and Secretary Iida Honkanen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
 The grant decisions of the January round of applications will be announced on May 21th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before the Annual Gala and grants can be withdrawn after the Gala.
-The 2020 Annual Gala of the Häme Regional Fund will be held in Hämeenlinna on 15 May 2020.
+Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
+The grants can be withdrawn after May 18th.